WEYBOURNE

 Inside Weybourne church |

 About half a mile out of the village is the beach, which consists of pebbles.
-This spot is a significant point on the coastline of Norfolk, to the west the coastline is flat and extending, to the east cliffs begin to rise and we have erosion.
+This spot is a significant point on the coastline of North Norfolk, to the west the coastline is flat and extending, to the east cliffs begin to rise and we have erosion.

 The beach shelves away dramatically, making it a great spot for sea fishing or to launch a fishing boat.
 At one time it was a popular place for smugglers as they could get fairly large boats close to the shore. |